 In our ever-evolving design and development process for responsive websites, we’ve explored several methods and deliverables.
-Currently at Sparkbox, we involve two unique deliverables which are created concurrently.
-The content prototype and style prototype are produced without dependencies on one another — yet are created through the collaboration of content, design, and code contributors alike.
+Currently, at Sparkbox we involve two unique deliverables that are created concurrently.
+The content prototype and style prototype are produced without dependencies on one another—yet are created through the collaboration of content, design, and code contributors alike.

 We invite you to pick over these progressing prototypes and read below for more about them.